backdrop-contrib/project/README.md

 provides the ability to mark certain content types as "projects".
 Additional modules then extend this ability, including the following sub-modules:

-- Project GitHub: Populate project information from GitHub.
+- Project Release: Create releases that map to a versioned, downloadable file.
 - Project Usage: Maintain historical information on project installs.
+- Project GitHub: Populate project and release information from GitHub.

-Although this module is based upon the [Drupal Project module] (https://www.drupal.org/project/project), it is much smaller in scope.
+Although this module is based upon the [Drupal Project module] (https://www.drupal.org/project/project), it is smaller in scope.
-This project does not include an issue tracker, maintainer control, sandbox/full project toggles, or project packages.
+This project does not include an issue tracker or maintainer access controls.

 Installation
 ------------